 Prior to Shield, Ben worked on the Karma program at GoPro as one of the lead test pilots.
 For the Karma, he characterized battery performance, and collected sensor data.
 He has a wide range of experience, ranging from auto mechanics (he was a Porsche technician at SP Motorsports) to CNC manufacturing and CAD design.
 He is passionate about all things mechanical in nature and has been flying drones for the past five years.

 Prior to Shield, Evan developed localization software at SPAWAR for underwater vehicle state estimation.
 He has a passionate interest in all things AI, particularly in computer vision and reinforcement learning.
-He earned his PhD in controls from UCSD and graduated summa cum laude from UCSB in mechanical engineering.
+He earned his PhD in controls from UCSD and graduated summa cum laude, first in his class, from UCSB in mechanical engineering.